 Create a "setup workstation" using a Windows-based laptop or desktop machine with a network card and Internet Explorer 5.5 (or later).
-The setup workstation will be used for accessing the R3000 server on the network and configuring the unit.
+The setup workstation will be used for accessing the R3000 Administrator console on the network and configuring the server.